-To produce patient-specific therapies, DNA plasmids are designed to encode five to 20 of the most promising PIONEER identified neoepitopes.
-EVX-02 is manufactured in two investigational drug products: EVX-02A is patient specific DNA plasmid formulated with Poloxamer 188 delivered by a standard syringe IM and EVX-02B is patient specific DNA plasmid delivered via the PharmaJet Stratis® needle-free injection system for IM administration.
+To produce patient-specific therapies, DNA plasmids are designed to encode 13 PIONEER identified neoepitopes.
+EVX-02 is manufactured in two investigational drug products: EVX-02A is patient-specific DNA plasmid formulated with Poloxamer 188 delivered by a standard syringe IM and EVX-02B is patient-specific DNA plasmid delivered via the PharmaJet Stratis® needle-free injection system for IM administration.
 We have established a manufacturing process with a number of different contract development and manufacturing organizations, or CDMOs, and the entire process from the time of patient biopsy to the time of treatment for these two drug products takes approximately 10 to 12 weeks.